 With such extensive inter-departmental cooperation, it is now necessary to implement a sales enablement platform for the orchestration of these various components and activities.

 What is sales engagement?

 Sales engagement involves various activities to cultivate and optimize prospect interaction.
-The goal of sales engagement is to enhance business-customer relationships through data insights, strategic communication, and customer feedback.
+The goal of a sales engagement plan is to enhance business-customer relationships through data insights, strategic communication, and customer feedback

 Sales engagement deals with providing an immersive customer-centric experience specifically crafted for your target audience while considering their interests and requirements.
 These efforts would ultimately convert leads into customers.